Leisure team member

 Typically 18 months.

-On successful completion of this apprenticeship the Leisure Team member will be eligible to become an affiliate member of the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+On successful completion of this apprenticeship the Leisure Team member will be eligible to become an Recreation Assistant Practitioner Member of the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).

 After 3 years.